 American Savings Life: Security, Stability & Strength

-American Savings Life (ASL) was founded in 1954 (60 years ago) in Phoenix, Arizona.
-The company has been consistently profitable every year for over 30 years.
+American Savings Life (ASL) was founded in 1954 (over 65 years ago) in Phoenix, Arizona.
+The company has been consistently profitable every year for well over the last 30 years, proving our ability to withstand even major economic recessions. years.

-American Savings Life's commitment to conservative, profitable investments provides its policyholders exceptional security.
+American Savings Life's commitment to conservative, profitable investments provides its policyholders with exceptional security.

-With a Solvency Ratio of $141+, American Savings Life has over seven times more Assets per dollar of Liabilities than the average large life insurance company.
-This equals greater financial strength securing your annuity.
+With a Solvency Ratio of $128.34, American Savings Life has over five times more Assets per dollar of Liabilities than the average large life insurance company.
+This equals greater financial strength, dollar-for-dollar, securing your annuity.

 Comparison of Life Insurance Company Solvency Ratios*